-To allow for meaningful public engagement early in project development, project-level information will be provided beginning with all projects being worked on in Planning for inclusion in the 2022 SHOPP.
+To allow for meaningful public engagement early in project development, project-level information will be provided beginning with all projects for which Project Initiation Documents are being developed for inclusion in the next SHOPP.
 At a minimum the information will include: the project description, a vicinity map, the proposed purpose of the project, target construction year, and project contact information.
 Caltrans shall develop, in consultation with the Commission, a format for portraying the project-level information on a publicly accessible website.

-Project information must be updated as project scope and schedule are refined through the project development process.
+Project information must be updated as project scope, cost, schedule, and outputs are refined throughout the project development process.